MDHetrick/UFOs/README.md

 # UFOs
 ## Project Overview
-Explain the purpose of this analysis.
+The purpose of this analysis is to create a webpage with filters to evaluate UFO sighting data.

 ## Results
-Describe how someone might use the new webpage by walking through the process of using the search criteria.
-Use images of your webpage during the filtering process to support your explanation.

 When the website is loaded, the table will contain the entirety of the data.
 On the left side of the website is the section to filter the search.
 The data can be filtered by date, city, state, country, and shape.

 ![image](https://github.com/MDHetrick/UFOs/blob/main/resources/ufo_website.png)